shadowezz/Productiv/docs/DeveloperGuide.md

   It should not be the responsibility of `LogicModeManager` to pass the user input to the relevant `LogicManager`.

-### \[Proposed\] View feature
+### View feature

-#### Proposed Implementation
+#### Implementation

-The view feature allows users to view the details of a specific `Meeting`, `Deliverable` or `Contact` on the right panel of the display window.
+The view feature allows users to view the details of a specific `Meeting`, `Deliverable` or `Contact` on the right panel of the display window, depending on the `Mode` the application is in.
+Suppose the user in currently in the `Meeting` mode, the user input received by `MainWindow` in the `UI` component will be passed to `MeetingLogicManager` to be executed.
+The `MeetingLogicManager` will call

-The proposed view mechanism is facilitated by implementing the following operations:

-* `ModelDeliverable#setDeliverableInView()` — Changes the `Deliverable` to be displayed
-* `ModelPerson#setContactInView()` — Changes the `Contact` to be displayed
-* `ModelMeeting#setMeetingInView()` — Changes the `Meeting` to be displayed

-Given below is an example usage scenario of how viewing a deliverable works.

-Step 1.
-The user executes `view 2` command to view the details of the second deliverable in the list of deliverables.
-The view command calls `ModelDeliverable#setDeliverableInView()` which updates the deliverable currently in view in the `ModelDeliverable`.
-This newly updated deliverable is then fetched and displayed to the user on the right panel.
+`MeetingBookParser` which will parse the command keyword ("view") to return a `ViewCommandParser`. `ViewCommandParser` will then parse the command argument to return a `ViewCommand`, which on execution will update the `ModelMeeting` to set the meeting currently in view.
+Invalid user inputs such as an invalid index will result in the appropriate error messages displayed to the user.
+The `UI` component will then make a separate call to `ModelMeeting` to retrieve the meeting currently in view and display its full details to the user in the right panel of the application.

 The following sequence diagram shows how the view operation works: